scaleway/serverless-scaleway-functions/docs/README.md

 ### Use your credentials

-Now that your retrieved your `organization ID` and created a new `token`, you will have to use these credentiasl with the Serverless Framework.
+Now that your retrieved your `project ID` and created a new `token`, you will have to use these credentiasl with the Serverless Framework.

 There are multiple ways to do it: